-Thanks to the investment and modernization of production and aircraft, Aircraft Industries is able to thrive in new territories.
-Next year the Nepalese airline Goma Air will receive two new L410 UVP-E20 aircraft.
-Once of the conditions to enter this market was to perform flight tests at these airports.
-Our company, together with the Civil Aviation Authority of Nepal (CAAN) completed these flight tests at JOMSON airport (2783 m above sea level and runway length of 745 m) and completed a successful take off (watch video here) and landing (watch viedo here) at LUKLA airport, one of the most difficult airports in the world.
-The tests were successful and the type certificate was awarded by the Civil Aviation Authority of Nepal (CAAN) and can therefore L 410 UVP E-20 aircraft can be operated in Nepal for passenger transport.
+Before entering the market, we had to perform demanding flight tests at Nepalese airports.
+Our company, together with the Civil Aviation Authority of Nepal (CAAN) completed these flight tests at JOMSOM airport (2783 m above sea level and runway length of 745 m) and accomplished a successful take off (watch video here) and landing (watch video here) at LUKLA airport - one of the most difficult airports in the world.
+The tests were successful and the type certificate was awarded by the Civil Aviation Authority of Nepal (CAAN) and therefore L 410 UVP-E20 aircraft can be operated in this area for passenger transport.

-Currently operating in the harsh conditions of Nepal are the twin motor aircraft Twin Otter (Canadian made) and Dornier 228 (German made).
-These two aircraft are already old and came to Nepal as used aircraft.
-The delivery of our two L410 UVP-E20 aircraft will take place historically 40 years after the delivery of the first new aircraft on the Nepalese market.
+Currently operating in the harsh conditions of Nepal are the twin turboprop aircraft Twin Otter (Canadian made) and Dornier 228 (German made).
+These aircraft are already a long time in operation and came to Nepal as used.
+Our L 410 UVP-E20 will be an appropriate substitution for these aircrafts.